gabekanegae/telegram-export-converter/README.md

 **As of June 5th 2020, Telegram Desktop [v2.1.10](https://desktop.telegram.org/changelog#v-2-1-10-05-06-20) now allows individual chats to be exported as JSON as well.**

 ## Usage
+- In the Telegram Desktop client, open the chat you want to export
-- Export any Telegram chat by going to `Options > Export` chat history in the Telegram Desktop client
+- In the upper right, go to `Options > Export chat history`
 - Unselect all boxes, as photos and other media aren't supported
 - Be sure to have `Format:` set to `HTML`
 - Place the script inside the generated folder with all the `message.html` files